trishume/sympy-wiki-with-svn/GSoC-2011-Tom-Bachmann:-Definite-Integration.md

 * Compute G-functions in terms of named special functions.
   This is also hard, and definitely an incremential work.
 One strategy is described in [1].
 * For this to make sense, there need to be many classes of special functions available. mpmath provides very many of these, but it is geared towards actually computing them.

+## Sources
+[1] - K. Roach.
+Meijer g function representations.
+In ISSAC ’97: Proceedings of the 1997 international symposium on Symbolic and algebraic computation, pages 205–211, New York, NY, USA, 1997.
+ACM.

+[2] Prudnikov, A. P., Brychkov, Yu.
+A., Marichev O. I. (1990), Integrals and Series, Volumes 1-3, Gordon and Breach Science Publishers.

 [3] Luke, Y. L. (1969), The Special Punctions and Their  Approximations, Volume 1, Academic Press, San Diego.